diwaav/e-pi-and-sqrt/README.md

-# Assignment 2 - A Little Slice of π
+# "A Little Slice of π" CSE 13S
 This program is a combination of multiple functions that come together in a test file.
 The functions use variuous methods to calculate approximations for the value of e, pi, and the square root of a given number in an attempt to replicate the math library.